juju/docs/src/en/commands.md

    Please note that --switch is dangerous, because juju only has limited information with which to determine compatibility; the operation will succeed, regardless of potential havoc, so long as the following conditions hold:
-   - The new charm must declare all relations that the service is currently participating in.
+   - The new charm must declare all relations that the application is currently participating in.

    - All config settings shared by the old and new charms must